jacobbonde/Notes/DND/AdventureIdeas.md

 # King Anidren's Tomb.

-The tomb of the ancient [[King Anidren]] has recently been uncovered in a [[forest]].
+The tomb of the ancient [[King Alkan]] has recently been uncovered in a [[forest]].
 Nobody has opened it yet, it's known to be dangerous.
 Guards are posted outside to keep (other) graverobbers away.
 A benefactor [[Baroness Inessa Gaud]] has paid the team to explore the tomb - she keeps the treasure, they get paid.

 Room 1: Guarded by two [[Tomb Guardians]], treasure
 Central chamber: Stone sarcophagus, treasure